-Head towards the west to Pekat peninsula for amazing views over Moyo island or explore the northern coast and Satonda island, a volcanic land with a saltwater lake in its crater.
-With its 300 metre high cliffs, Satonda offers magnificent landscapes and is best to be explored on a boat trip, possibly combining it with Moyo in the north-west.
-Day and night diving, visits to the waterfalls and an exploration of the crater are just some of the activities you can engage in in this peculiar environment.
+Head towards the west to Pekat peninsula for amazing views over Moyo island or explore the northern coast and Satonda island, volcanic land with a saltwater lake in its crater.
+With its 300 metre high cliffs, Satonda offers magnificent landscapes and is best to be explored on a boat trip, possibly combining it with Moyo in the northwest.
+Day and night diving, visits to the waterfalls and an exploration of the crater are just some of the activities you can engage in this peculiar environment.